eliztmq/42Singapore/Push_Swap/Doc.md

 d. output list string, compare outgoing node in consideration vs receiving stack (to do 4f(v))
 e. count list items

+--basic--
+a.
+Basic operation for when stack = 3 numbers THEN ONTO push back
+b. find int_max of stack
+c. find int_min of stack

 --Exec--
 a. initialise function 4a and 4b
 b.
 MAIN REPEATED: execution from 4c
 c.
 AFTER CALC COST: execute based on list of operation
-d.
-Basic operation for when stack = 3 numbers THEN ONTO push back
+d. check if list already ordered -> free stack a

 --push back--
 a. use calc cost (c) logic to rotate stack A accordingly for push from B
 b. find min of stack A to do rotation for output

---checker & filler--
+--initialise--
+a.
+MAIN PROCESS: check error and fill and check dup
+b. check if alphabet
-a. check if input list already ordered
+c. check if duplicate
-b.
-MAIN CHECKER: check for error on inputs & link to a
-c.
-MAIN FILLER: filling t_node stack a with
+d. add node to end

 --push_swap--
 a.
 MAIN: takes in arguments + initialise the two stacks, a and b + check argv to see if its valid (linking to checker.c) + execute